Styx (band): Kilroy Was Here and first disbandment (1983–1984)

-In 1983, the band mounted an ambitious stage show in support of Kilroy Was Here featuring theatrical presentations of three songs utilizing instrumental backing tracks, including "Mr. Roboto", which featured DeYoung singing live while disguised as a Roboto, "Heavy Metal Poisoning" with Young as the evangelist Dr. Righteous singing while the Panozzo brothers acted as his henchmen on stage and "Haven't We Been Here Before" with Shaw as Jonathan Chance and DeYoung (as Kilroy in Roboto costume) duetting.
+In 1983 the band mounted an ambitious stage show in support of Kilroy Was Here featuring theatrical presentations of three songs using instrumental backing tracks, including "Mr. Roboto", which featured DeYoung singing live while disguised as a Roboto, "Heavy Metal Poisoning" with Young as the evangelist Dr. Righteous singing while the Panozzo brothers acted as his henchmen on stage and "Haven't We Been Here Before" with Shaw as Jonathan Chance and DeYoung (as Kilroy in Roboto costume) duetting.
 The elaborate show was expensive to produce and was not as profitable as previous tours.

-Kilroy Was Here brought the creative and competitive tensions within the band beyond the breaking point; this was further exacerbated following the band's performance at that year's Texxas Jam.
-Shaw departed the band for a solo career at the conclusion of the tour.
-In 1984, the band released its first live album, Caught in the Act.
+Kilroy Was Here brought the creative and competitive tensions within the band beyond the breaking point; this was further exacerbated following the band's performance of the Kilroy show at that year's Texxas Jam, an all day, multi-band rock festival held at the Cotton Bowl in Dallas.
+While most of the other acts on the bill, in comparison, put forth their "hardest rockers" the theatrics of the Kilroy show were not well received and they were basically booed off the stage.
+A disillusioned Shaw departed the band for a solo career at the conclusion of the tour.

+In 1984 the band released its first live album, Caught in the Act.
 The project featured one studio track, "Music Time", which became a Top 40 hit.
 The concert was also filmed and released on VHS under the same title (and on DVD in 2007).
 By the time of the album's release, they had already parted ways.